 These companies genuinely have our best interests at heart.
 So, if DIY isn’t an option for you, don’t think that you don’t have other/better choices to make.
-I highly recommend heading over to Nourished Life.
-You can be sure that whatever you buy from NL is safe for your skin and the planet.
+I recommend heading over Biome, Flora and Fauna or Nourished Life – they each have some very reputable brands like Black Chicken, Woohoo!, Weleda and Noosa Basics.

 If you haven’t given it a go yet, I can guarantee that once you have tried it, you will realise that it isn’t as daunting as it sounds.

-For those of you who have tried, you’re either loving it from the get-go, or you need a little help fine tuning.
+For those of you who have tried, you’re either loving it from the get-go, or you need a little help fine-tuning.
 Here are some tips on transitioning to natural deodorant, so you will find nothing but success from your DIY natural deodorant venture.

 If you’re a little doubtful and want to play it safe, try natural deodorant on a day you’ll be home, calm and not under pressure to avoid BO.
 Starting in winter is also a good idea as we sweat less when it is cold.

-TIP 2 – Avoid staining of clothing and only apply a small smear
+2. Avoid staining of clothing and only apply a small smear

 Check out how much is on my finger in this image; that is enough for both pits (actually, I use even less now).
 Any more than that and you’ll have the paste transferring to your clothing.
 If this tip comes too late for you, and your clothes are a little stained already, try one of my stain removal recipes.
 There is a paste and a solution.
 They’re both brilliant!

-TIP 4 – Body odour – start with the source
+4. Body odour – start with the source

-TIP 6 – Don’t feel guilty
+6. Don’t feel guilty

-TIP 7 – Wet wipe mid-day
+7. Wet wipe mid-day

 When starting out, you may feel a little unsure and even sceptical about your new deodorant’s performance, so a mid-day wet wipe over your pits may be your saviour.
 Wipe and reapply.

-TIP 8 – Bicarb can be irritating for some
+8. Bicarb can be irritating for some

 If you find that you’re starting to develop a rash from natural deodorant, it could be the sodium bicarbonate (aka bicarb) that is bothering you.
 I can only advise that you stop for a while and try again when the rash has subsided, or switch to one of these low-carb or carb-free recipes.

-TIP 9 – Anxiety and stress contributes to body odour
+9. Anxiety and stress contributes to body odour

 I was having such great success from using my natural deodorant recipe that I was totally thrown about 18 months ago when I flew to Vegas solo and could smell BO!
-I remember the feelings of overwhelm and anxiety that consumed me, leaving my kids in Perth while I globetrotted for work.
+I remember the feelings of overwhelm and anxiety that consumed me, leaving my kids in Perth while I globe-trotted for work.
 Since then, there have been a few occasions where I have noticed that even my amazing natural deodorant hasn’t cut the mustard for me, and each time, the common factor was mega-stress.
 It’s worth keeping this in mind.

-TIP 10 – Try a pit detox
+10. Try a pit detox

-Bonus Tip – Don’t shave/wax then apply deodorant.
+Bonus Tip.
+Don’t shave/wax then apply deodorant.
 It will sting!